 Employees raising a concern with reasonable suspicion for doing so will not be subject to discrimination, harassment or victimisation.
-Should an Employee believe they have been subject to detriment or retribution they should report this to the Chair of Governors who may address the matter in accordance with St James' CE Primary School's disciplinary procedure.
+Should an Employee believe they have been subject to detriment or retribution they should report this to the Chair of Governors who may address the matter in accordance with the School's disciplinary procedure.